muhidtech/EcoHaven/README.md

 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## 🧪 Testing Guide

+### Core Functionality Testing

+Follow these steps to thoroughly test all major functionalities of the EcoHaven platform:

+#### 1. Home Page
+- Verify all sections load correctly (Hero, Features, Popular Products, Daily Sells)
+- Check that all navigation links work properly
+- Ensure responsive design works on different screen sizes
+- Verify that product images and information display correctly

+#### 2. Shop Page
+- Navigate to the shop page via the navigation bar
+- Test filtering and sorting functionality
+- Verify that product cards display correct information (image, title, price, rating)
+- Test pagination if implemented
+- Ensure responsive layout on different screen sizes

+#### 3. Product Details
+- Click on any product to view its details page
+- Verify all product information is displayed correctly (images, description, price, ratings)
+- Test the quantity selector
+- Test the "Add to Cart" button functionality
+- Verify related products section if available

+#### 4. Cart Operations
+- Add multiple products to the cart
+- Navigate to the cart page
+- Test increasing/decreasing product quantities
+- Test removing items from the cart
+- Verify that cart totals update correctly
+- Test the "Continue Shopping" button
+- Test the "Proceed to Checkout" button

+#### 5. Checkout Process
+- Proceed from cart to checkout
+- Test the shipping information form (validation, error messages)
+- Test the billing information form
+- Verify shipping method selection if available
+- Test payment method selection
+- Verify order summary displays correct items and totals
+- Test the "Place Order" functionality
+- Verify order confirmation page displays after successful checkout

+#### 6. User Authentication
+- Test user registration with valid and invalid inputs
+- Test login functionality with correct and incorrect credentials
+- Test password reset functionality if available
+- Verify that user profile information can be viewed and edited
+- Test logout functionality
+- Verify that authenticated areas are properly secured

+#### 7. Cross-Browser and Responsive Testing
+- Test all functionalities across different browsers (Chrome, Firefox, Safari, Edge)
+- Test on different devices (desktop, tablet, mobile)
+- Verify that responsive design adapts correctly to different screen sizes

+## 👑 Admin Access

+To access the admin dashboard and test administrative functions:

+1. Navigate to the login page
+2. Enter the following credentials:
+   - Username: `admin`
+   - Password: `admin`
+3. After successful login, you will be redirected to the admin dashboard

+### Admin Dashboard Testing
+- Verify product management (add, edit, delete products)
+- Test order management (view, update status, cancel orders)
+- Verify user management if available
+- Test inventory management functionality
+- Verify that admin-only actions are properly secured

 ## 📦 Dependencies

 The EcoHaven project relies on the following key dependencies: